-As noticed by [6], an invariant can make more programs confluent as unusual states, that never appears in practice, are avoided.
+As noticed by [8], introducing an invariant makes more programs confluent, as one can ignore unusual states that never appear in practice.
 An invariant may also make it easier to characterize an equivalence relation for states.

-Definition 8.
-An invariant is a property $I(\cdot)$ which may or may not hold for a state, such that $I(x) \land x \mapsto y \Rightarrow I(y)$ .
-An I-state is a state x with I(x), and an I-derivation is one starting from an I-state.
+Definition 9.
+An invariant is a property $I(\cdot)$ which may or may not hold for a state, such that for all states $x, y, I(x) \land (x \mapsto y) \Rightarrow I(y)$ .
+A state x for which I(x) holds is called an I-state, and an I-derivation is one starting from an I-state.
 A program is I-terminating whenever all I-derivations are terminating.
-A set of allowed queries Q may be specified, giving rise to an invariant reachable $Q(x) \Leftrightarrow \exists q \in Q : q \stackrel{}{\Rightarrow} x$ .
+A set of allowed queries Q may be specified, giving rise to an invariant reachable $Q(x) \Leftrightarrow \exists q \in Q: q \stackrel{}{\mapsto} x$ .